[{"type":"span","children":[{"text":"Join now"}]}]

 The bottom line

-Prescription weight-loss drugs suppress appetite, change signaling in the brain, or reduce how much fat you digest—all actions that can fuel weight loss.
-But they don’t work in a bubble.
+GLP-1s suppress your appetite so that you eat less and lose weight, but they don’t work in a bubble.
 For these medications to have the biggest impact on health and body weight, they should be combined with lifestyle changes like exercise, stress reduction, adequate sleep, and a nutrient-rich diet.

 This content is for informational purposes only and does not constitute medical advice, diagnosis or treatment.
 It should not be regarded as a substitute for guidance from your healthcare provider.